abshamrat/cicd/circleci/README.md

     - `build`: is the name of our job
         - `docker`: This is kind of a executor (Where the job steps will run)
             - `- image`: Specifying our docker image (it can be multiple)
-        - `steps`: is the set of commands that will run step by step based on our defination.
+        - `steps`: is the set of commands that will run step by step based on our definition.
             - `checkout`: Is actually pulling your code from github
-            - `run`: Here we will write our commands. you can imagine like running command in a terminal.
+            - `run`: This is all about shell so we can write our any command. you can imagine like running command in a terminal.
+As you can see there is a 2 way of defining it.
+One is simply define the command and another one is (This is basically the standard way)
+                - `name`: A name of your command.
+                - `command`: This is holding your shell command, write down `|` in order to add multiple lines.

 Let's push our code and see what happens on circleci.
 <Image HERE>